YazanKittaneh/solace/DISCUSSIONS.md

 **Why:** Users often need to refine their initial search after seeing results.
 The filter bar keeps search context visible and allows quick adjustments without returning to the landing page, improving workflow efficiency.

-### 4. Fixed Loading State Management Bug
-**What:** Added missing `setIsSearching(false)` in the `handleSearchResults` function to properly reset loading state after search completion.

-**Why:** Without this, the results table remained stuck in a loading state even after data was successfully fetched, preventing users from seeing their search results.

-### 5. Changed Input Field Backgrounds from Gray to White
-**What:** Updated disabled state styling from `disabled:bg-gray-50` to `disabled:bg-white` for all text input fields.

-**Why:** Gray backgrounds on input fields created visual inconsistency and made the interface feel dated.
-White backgrounds maintain a clean, modern appearance even when fields are disabled or loading.

 ## Design Philosophy